CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Introduction

 The rest of this document is organized as follows: In Section~\ref{sec:related-work} we briefly overview the related work.
-In Section~\ref{sec:rlms} we describe our approach and the corresponding architecture in the context of the Recovery RL framework.
-In Section~\ref{sec:experiments} we describe our experimental setup and present the main results.
+In Section~\ref{sec:cimrl} we describe our approach and the corresponding architecture in the context of the Recovery RL framework.
+In Section~\ref{sec:experiments} we describe our experimental setup and present the main results in simulated environment and and evaluate transfer to a real autonomous flee.
 Finally, in Section~\ref{sec:conclusions} we conclude and present a few future research directions.